-A successful party in normal circumstances is entitled to have an order for costs against the loser, with limited exceptions.
-Exceptions include cases where a successful claimant recovers no more than nominal damages, or where the successful party acted improperly or unreasonably or where the issue on which a party succeeded is raised for the first time by amendment at a very late stage.
-In exercising its discretion on costs the court is required to have regard to all the circumstances, and in particular to the following matters:
+There are also exceptions to the general rule.
+These include cases where a successful claimant recovers no more than nominal damages; or where the winner acted improperly or unreasonably during proceedings.
+In exercising its discretion on costs, the court is required to have regard to all the circumstances and particularly to the following matters:

-- The extent to which the parties followed any applicable pre-action protocol;
+- The extent to which the parties followed the applicable pre-action protocol;

 - The extent to which it was reasonable for the parties to raise, pursue or contest each of the allegations or issues;